tremor-rs/tremor-rfcs/text/0010-modularity.md

 "{snot}-{badger}";
 ```

-Modules can be loaded via the use clause which in turn loads module
+Modules can be loaded via the `use` clause which in turn loads a module
 from the physical file system via the module path.

 Inline and externalized modules can be used separately or together as